-The Committee discussed potential equity awards at length at its November 2011 meeting, then approved the final 2012 PSU and option grants during a telephone meeting on the first business day of the year.
-The exercise price of the options is equal to the closing market price of the Company's common stock on the option grant date.
+The Committee discussed potential equity awards at length at its November 2012 meeting, and then approved the final 2013 PSU grants during a telephone meeting on the first business day of the year.
+The PGI awards were approved at the Committee's February meeting.
 The Committee does not approve equity awards when aware of material inside information.